Paddlepop25/codeinstitute-boardgame-store/README.md

 - #### As a user, I'd like to see:
     - A professional, modern and clean looking website to attract me to continue clicking on the other features
     - Easy to understand and clear selections which would point me to the correct pages
+    - Search results if I input a game's name, a description or a category
     - Buttons which are straightforward in their purpose that allow me to view more information or do an action.
     - Options to have full control on adding, viewing, editing and deleting any game in the collection (as a superuser only)
     - The ability to register an account, login, logout, change password, reset password and view my profile details